The Ultimate Charleston Travel Guide (2025)

 Dinner

 $$ | Tavern and Table: Located in Shem Creek.
-Great spot on the water and offers lots of sharable options as well.
+Their burger is a must.

 $$ | Indaco: Popular Italian restaurant located on King Street.
-Their menu features a variety of dishes made with fresh, seasonal ingredients.

 $$ | 167 Sushi Bar: Same owners as 167 Raw, but they DO take reservations (unlike 167 Raw).
-Great sushi and fish.

-$$$ | Husk: In a classic Charleston building.
-It feels like you’re having dinner on a Southern porch.
-Grab a drink at the Bar At Husk right next door if your table isn’t ready.
-Or if you can’t make a reservation here, you can go to the Bar At Husk for a similar menu.
+$$$ | Husk: Located in a classic Charleston building, it feels like you’re having dinner on a Southern porch.
+If your table isn’t ready, grab a drink at the Bar At Husk right next door.

-$$$ | Church and Union: Located in the heart of downtown Charleston.
-It’s a converted church with exposed brick walls and high ceilings and offers a great atmosphere for dinner before a night out.
+$$$ | Church and Union: A converted church with exposed brick walls and high ceilings.
+It’s a fun dinner spot before a night out.
 Their cocktails are delicious too.

-$$$ | Chez Nous: Historic home turned into a restaurant, tucked in a neighborhood.
-6 rotating dishes each night.
-Hand-written menus.
-Classic and cozy spot.
+$$$ | Chez Nous: Historic home turned into a restaurant.
+They serve 6 rotating dishes each night and have hand-written menus.

 $$$ | Maison: Cute French spot and home to one of the best burgers you’ll ever have (only served on Wednesdays!).

 $$$ | 167 Raw: Another one of the top spots in Charleston.
 They don’t take reservations, so try and get there when they open or go on a weeknight.
+If you can’t get in for dinner, lunch is a great option too.

 $$$ | Le Farfalle: Amazing Italian restaurant and the perfect date night spot.
 They serve great cocktails and have an extensive wine list too.
-Their whipped ricotta is a must.
+Their whipped ricotta and octopus carpaccio are a must.

-$$$ | Southbound: Cute atmosphere with a menu that changes daily.
-You can even be seated on their porch swings and enjoy your dinner overlooking the cute neighborhood.
+$$$ | Southbound: A cute atmosphere with a menu that changes daily.
+You can even be seated on their porch swings and enjoy your dinner overlooking the neighborhood.

 $$$$ | Hall’s ChopHouse: Hands down, one of the top 3 restaurants in Charleston.
 The restaurant is family-owned, so there’s a warm, welcoming feeling the second you walk in.
-The staff constantly comes by each table to ensure you’re having a perfect time.
 It’s the epitome of southern hospitality.
 Oh, and the food is amazing too.
-They have Gospel Brunch on Sundays - a super fun experience.
+They also have Gospel Brunch on Sundays.

-$$$$ | Sorelle: Southern twist in Italian food, right in the heart of downtown.
-One of the best restaurants in Charleston.
-Definitely make a reservation well in advance!
+$$$$ | Sorelle: Southern twist on Italian food, right in the heart of downtown.
+One of the most popular restaurants in Charleston, so be sure to make a reservation well in advance!

 Coffee/Quick Bites